Electromagnetic Energy Extraction from Kerr Black Holes: Ab-Initio Calculations: Results

 \subsection{Rate of magnetic reconnection}

 One of the most important quantities characterising the dynamics of the force-free plasma we have simulated is given by the magnetic reconnection rate $\mathcal{R}$, which can be taken as the rate at which plasmoids are produced along the current sheet.
-We here estimate the reconnection rate in terms of the FIDO ``drift velocity'' defined as $V^i := \sqrt{\gamma}\, \eta^{ijk} D_j B_k / B^2$, where $\eta^{ijk}$ is the Levi-Civita symbol.
-Using these quantities, we compute the reconnection rate as
+We here estimate the reconnection rate in terms of the FIDO ``drift velocity'' that determines how fast the plasma (and thus the magnetic flux) is transported into the reconnecting region, defined as $V^i := \sqrt{\gamma}\, \eta^{ijk} D_j B_k / B^2$, where $\eta^{ijk}$ is the Levi-Civita symbol.
+Using these quantities, we compute the reconnection rate as \citep{ElMellah2021,ElMellah2023}

-where $\Delta V^\theta$ represents the jump in the polar drift velocity across the current sheet at the X-points where reconnection takes place on the equatorial plane.
+where $\Delta V^\theta$ represents the jump in the polar drift velocity across the current sheet at the X-points, and $V^\theta$ shows a local maximum and minimum when crossing the current sheet, in the range $\theta = \pi/2 \pm \pi/20$.
 Also, we define the X-points as the regions where the radial profile of $B^\theta$ changes sign and which is located between two local maxima of the total number density taken to represent the plasmoids.
-We should remark that alternative measures are possible of the reconnection rate involving linear ratios of the electric and magnetic fields (see, \eg \cite{Zenitani2001, Kagan2015, Liu2015, Crinquand2020b, Imbrogno2025}) and some authors also employ variants of Eq.~\eqref{eq:rr} where FIDO and non-FIDO EM components are used~\cite{ElMellah2021, Bransgrove2021}.
+We should remark that alternative measures are possible of the reconnection rate involving linear ratios of the electric and magnetic fields (see, \eg \cite{Zenitani2001, Kagan2015, Liu2015, Crinquand2020b, Imbrogno2025}) and some authors also employ variants of Eq.~\eqref{eq:rr} where FIDO and non-FIDO EM components are used~\citep{ElMellah2021, Bransgrove2021}.
 Overall, the different definitions are related and yield comparable estimates.
 Because $\mathcal{R}$ exhibits a small but stochastic variation in time, we compute the averaged reconnection rate $\langle \mathcal{R} \rangle$ by sampling $\mathcal{R}$ with a frequency in time of $1 \,M$ at all the X-points within a spatial bin of length $0.5 \,M$ on the equatorial plane, and then averaging over the total number of reconnection points contained in the bin.